 - How will the team address possible language, cultural, and social barriers?
 Has the team traveled yet to the community in which you propose to work?

 - How many US-based students will be involved and what roles will they play?
 Is there a role for non-US based students (not required)?

 Work plan and outcomes

-- What are the program development milestones you hope to achieve during the grant period?
+- What are the milestones you hope to achieve during the grant period?
 Present in a table format with a timeline.

 - How will E-Teams be formed and how many do you anticipate working with per year?

 - How will you evaluate your course/program beyond student evaluations?

 - How will your partners measure success, and how will you include your partners in the evaluation process?